Helen Zille, former Mayor of Cape Town and now Premier of the Western Cape with the 2008 World Mayor Prize

 People ask - Edi Rama replies

-The World Mayor Project and City Mayors have no connection with any city or organisation and are run on strictly non-commercial lines.
-Sponsorships, advertising, subscriptions, donations or any other kind of revenues are not sought and are rejected, if offered.
+The World Mayor Project and The City Mayors Foundation have no connection with any city or organisation and are run on strictly non-commercial lines.
+Sponsorships, advertising, subscriptions, donations or any other kind of revenues are not sought, and if offered, are rejected.

 The first round

-The 2008 World Mayor Project was conducted over an 18-months period, starting in spring 2007.
-During 2007, City Mayors, the organisers of the project, invited a worldwide audience to submit nominations of mayors deemed worthy of being among the most outstanding city leaders in the world.
-More than 74,000 voters nominated a total of 820 mayors for the 2008 World Mayor Award.
-Some mayors received thousands of nominations while others collected only a handful.
-The organisers of World Mayor 2008 only considered nominations, which were accompanied by supporting testimonials.
+The 2010 World Mayor Project was conducted over the course of 18 months, starting in spring 2009.
+During 2009 and early 2010 the project organisers, The City Mayors Foundation, invited a global audience to submit nominations of mayors deemed worthy of being numbered among the most outstanding city leaders in the world.
+More than 118,000 individuals nominated a total of 840 mayors for the 2010 World Mayor Prize.
+Some mayors received thousands of nominations while others collected a mere handful.
+The organisers considered only those nominations that were accompanied by supporting testimonials.

 The second round

-Some of the 2008 finalists for the World Mayor title were from the world’s best-known and largest cities, while others represented smaller communities.
-Most of this year’s finalists were being short-listed for the first time.
-Under the World Mayor rules, winners and runner-ups from previous years were not eligible.
-They include John So, Lord Mayor of Melbourne (Australia), Job Cohen, Mayor of Amsterdam (Netherlands), Hazel McCallion, Mayor of Mississauga (Canada) and Edi Rama, Mayor of Tirana (Albania).
+Some of the finalists for the 2010 World Mayor Prize came from the world’s largest and best-known cities, while others represented smaller communities.
+Most of the finalists were short-listed for the first time.
+Under the World Mayor rules, winners and runners-up from previous years were not eligible.

-During the second round of World Mayor 2008, from January to July 2008, voters were invited to select from the long-list of 50 their choice of title candidate.
-Participants could select one mayor from each world region.
-While in previous years, simple click voting was permitted, although not encouraged, in 2008 this voting method was not allowed.
+During the second round of World Mayor 2010, from June to 22 September 2010, people were invited to select from the shortlist of 25 their choice of title candidate.
 In order to have their votes registered, participants had to provide a reasoned comment.
-Some 205,000 people from around the world participated in the second round of World Mayor 2008.
+More than 320,000 people worldwide participated in the second round of World Mayor 2010.

-When setting up the rules for the project, City Mayors, the World Mayor organisers, emphasised that the strength of argument expressed in supporting statements was more important than the number of votes.
-By stressing the significance of well-argued comments, the organisers aimed to ensure that the contest participants thought about the merits of their chosen mayors.
+When setting up the rules for the project, City Mayors emphasised that the strength of argument expressed in supporting statements carried more weight than the number of votes.
+By stressing the significance of well-argued comments, the organisers aimed to ensure that contest participants thought carefully about the merits of their chosen mayors.
 Publication of some of the comments on the World Mayor website also enabled comparison.
-These rules also allowed mayors from smaller cities to compete on equal terms with mayors from large metropolises.
+These rules furthermore allowed mayors from smaller cities to compete on equal terms with those from large metropolises.

 Origin of votes

-While the total numbers of votes cast for the mayors in the top eleven exceeded 85,000, the number of votes received by individual mayors did not have a significant bearing on the decisions by the judging panel of editors.
-They were primarily influenced by the passion and persuasiveness of testimonials bestowed to mayors.
-As some city leaders in the top eleven represent communities of several million people while others are mayors of cities of less than 500,000 residents, the City Mayors panel of editors was of the opinion that basing judgement on numbers alone would unfairly disadvantage mayors from smaller cities.
+While the total numbers of votes cast for the mayors in the top ten exceeded 170,000, the number of votes received by individual mayors did not have a significant bearing on the decisions of the judging panel of editors.
+The panel was primarily influenced by the arguments and persuasiveness of testimonials bestowed on mayors.
+As some city leaders in the top ten represent cities of several million people while others are mayors of much smaller towns the Mayor of Riace represents a community of some 1,700 people - the City Mayors panel of editors was of the opinion that basing judgment on numbers alone would unfairly disadvantage mayors from smaller towns.

 The City Mayors Foundation, the international think tank for local government, organises the World Mayor Project and awards the World Mayor Prize.
 The Prize, which has been given since 2004, honours mayors with the vision, passion and skills to make their cities incredible places to live in, work in and visit.
 The World Mayor Project aims to show what outstanding mayors can achieve and raise their profiles nationally and internationally.